-Employees, when reporting for work, are required to be in possession of the following tools: rigging belt, pocket knife, taper pin, one three hundred (300) millimeter crescent wrench, three (3) meter tape.
+Employees, when reporting for work, are required to be in possession of the following tools: CSA approved double "D" positioning belt, eight meter x 25 millimetre tape, reel, pliers, side cutters.

-ARTICLE THIRTY- TWO - SPECIAL TOOLS
+ARTICLE THIRTY-ONE - SPECIAL TOOLS

-- 32.01 Where special tools are required on special jobs, same will be supplied by the Employer, to be returned to the Employer by men using the same and if not returned, to be paid for by the men.
-It is agreed by the Employer to paint such tools for Company identification purposes. - 32.02 No members of the Union working under the terms of this Agreement will be permitted to furnish, supply or rent to any Employer any equipment used in connection with Ironworkers' work.
-Except as provided herein, Union members will not engage in work that is in competition to that of their Employers. - 32.03 An Ironworker employed on ornamental work shall furnish for his own use all necessary hand tools to enable him to effectively install such work.
-Tools broken on the job shall be replaced by the Employer.
-No worker shall be held responsible for loss of tools or equipment in his charge.
+- Where special tools are required on special jobs, same will be supplied by the Employer, to be returned to the Employer by employee using the same and if not returned, to be paid for by the employee.
+It is agreed by the Employer to paint such tools for Company identification purposes. - No members of the Union working under the terms of this Agreement will be permitted to furnish, supply or rent to any Employer any equipment used in connection with Ironworkers' work.
+Except as provided herein, Union members will not engage in work that is in competition to that of their Employers.